 2.3 Sampling Procedure

 Altogether, ten communities were selected randomly (random sampling).
 Five each from Oju and Obi LGAs.
 In order to minimize sampling error, account for missing samples and withdrawals during study, one hundred persons were selected from each community to participate in the study.
-To be included in the study, the subject should be a member of the selected household, agree to participate in the study by verbal consent.
+To be included in the study, the subject should be a member of the selected household and agree to participate in the study by verbal consent.
 Parents or caregivers gave consent on behalf of the children.
 The adults were included in this study as homogenous group because they were usually not considered as the target of most programs for malaria prevention and eradication.
-These communities selected due to the persistent nature of reoccurrence of malaria and schistosomiasis among the general population.
+These communities were selected due to the persistent nature of reoccurrence of malaria and schistosomiasis among the general population.

 This study was approved by ethical committee of the Benue State Ministry of Health and Human Services, Nigeria.
 All measures were taken to avoid contamination during sampling (the standards of good laboratory practice-aseptic techniques were respected), and results obtained were kept confidential.
 Malaria-positive cases were treated with appropriate antimalaria drugs based on the current treatment guidelines of Nigeria as well as for schistosomiasis.

-2.4 Parasitological Analysis of blood samples
+2.4 Parasitological Analysis ofBlood Samples

 For each selected participant, blood samples were collected from a finger prick.
-Thick and thin blood smears were prepared, following standard methods as described by WHO (2011) and Chesbrough (2002) Blood slides were examined by binocular light microscope (Olympus) at x100 magnification (oil immersion) lens.
+Thick and thin blood smears were prepared, following standard methods as described by WHO (2011) and Chesbrough (2002).
+Blood slides were examined by binocular light microscope (Olympus) at x100 magnification (oil immersion) lens.

-Blood films containing any infective stage((s) of plasmodium species were recorded as positive.
+Blood films containing any infective stage(s) of plasmodium species were recorded as positive.
 Thin films from corresponding thick film slides were scrutinized for plasmodium sp identification.
 The parasite density was calculated by counting the number of asexual parasites per 200 leucocytes in the thick blood film.
 When thick films were positive, thin films were read for species determination.
 Based on an assumed 800 white blood cells/ul the parasite density (PD) was calculated using the following formula:

 Parasite/ul blood (PD) = number of parasites counted * 8000 white cell/ulnumber of white cells counted

 The slides were read twice by laboratory specialists and if the discrepancy was more than 15%, a third reader was used to confirm the diagnosis.
-Also, the blood collected was used to perform a malaria rapid diagnostic test (RDT) using the caresterin malaria PFI pan (Histidine-Rich Protein-II antigen combo kit) following the manufacfurer’s instruction.
+Also, the blood collected was used to perform a malaria Rapid Diagnostic Test (RDT) using the caresterin malaria PFI pan (Histidine-Rich Protein-II antigen combo kit) following the manufacturer’s instruction.

 Plate 1-Thin Blood film plate 2- Thick Blood film